Raknage/pokedex/readme.md

 - Do I really need so many type definitions.
 Should I just package them their own file?
 - What was I supposed to do with fetchLocation() in pokeapi.ts?
+- Need more error handling
+- The readline interface does not print the new line `POKEDEX > ` after callbacks.
+Should fix this.